BoyeXiong/MCDGait/README.md

 # MCDGait
 Multimodal Co-Learning with Spatial-Temporal Graph Reasoning for Gait Recognition in the Wild

+The code will be open-sourced after the article is accepted！！！！！

 ## Requirements
 - pytorch >= 1.6